The uniformization of the moduli space of principally polarized abelian 6-folds: Introduction

 \section{Introduction}

 It is a classical idea that general principally polarized abelian varieties (ppavs) and their moduli spaces are hard to understand, and that one can use algebraic curves to study some special classes, such as Jacobians and Prym varieties.
 This works particularly well in small dimension, where in this way one reduces the study of all abelian varieties to the rich and concrete theory of curves.
 For $g\le3$, a general ppav is a Jacobian, and the Torelli map $\cM_g\to \cA_g$ between the moduli spaces of curves and ppavs respectively, is birational.
 For $g\le5$, a general ppav is a Prym variety by a classical result of Wirtinger \cite{wirtinger1895untersuchungen-uber}.
 In particular, for $g=5$, this gives a uniformization of $\cA_5$ by curves, as follows.
-We denote by $\cR_g$ the Prym moduli space of pairs $[C,\eta]$ consisting of a smooth curve $C$ of genus $g$ and a non-trivial $2$-torsion point $\eta \in \Pic^0(C)$; in particular, the projection $\cR_g\to \cM_g$ is a finite map of degree $2^{2g}-1$.
-Then by Donagi-Smith \cite{donagi1981the-structure-of-the-prym}, the Prym map $P\colon \cR_6\to \cA_5$ is generically of degree $27$, with fibers corresponding to a configuration of the $27$ lines on a cubic surface.
+We denote by $\cR_g$ the Prym moduli space of pairs $[C,\eta]$ consisting of a smooth curve $C$ of genus $g$ and a non-trivial $2$-torsion point $\eta \in \Pic^0(C)$.
+By Donagi-Smith \cite{donagi1981the-structure-of-the-prym}, the Prym map $P\colon \cR_6\to \cA_5$ is generically of degree $27$, with fibers corresponding to the configuration of the $27$ lines on a cubic surface.

-The uniformization of $\cA_g$ for $g\leq 5$ via the Prym map for $P:\cR_{g+1}\rightarrow \cA_{g}$ has been used, among many other things, to determine the birational type of $\cA_g$ in this range.
-The Prym moduli space $\cR_{g+1}$ is known to be unirational for $g\leq 5$, hence it follows that $\cA_g$ is unirational for $g\leq 5$ as well.
-The case $g=5$ was proved in \cite{Don}.
+The uniformization of $\cA_g$ for $g\leq 5$ via the Prym map $P:\cR_{g+1}\rightarrow \cA_{g}$ has been used for many problems concerning ppav of small dimension.
+Important applications of the Prym uniformization include the proof of Clemens and Griffiths \cite{ClemensGriffiths} respectively Mumford \cite{M74} of the irrationality of smooth cubic threefolds, which rely on the distinctions between Pryms and Jacobians, the proofs of the general Hodge conjecture for the theta divisors of general ppav, see \cite{IvS} and \cite{ITW}, or the detailed study of the cohomology and stratification of $\mathcal{A}_5$ in terms of singularities of theta divisors, see for instance \cite{CF05} or \cite{FGSMV}.
+The Prym map $P:\cR_6\to \cA_5$ has been also used to determine the birational type of $\mathcal{A}_5$.
+It has been proven in \cite{Don} that $\mathcal{R}_6$ (and hence $\mathcal{A}_5$) is unirational.
 Other proofs followed in \cite{MM83} and \cite{V84}.
-The first proof of the unirationality of $\cA_4$ uses intermediate Jacobians of double solids and appeared in \cite{clemens1983-DS}.
-It was shown in \cite{ILS} that this proof actually implies the unirationality of $\cR_{5}$.

 4pt